01 of 06

 Plastic has long been regarded as a tricky material to paint.
 Paint tends to drip, pool, and blotch; once dried, it quickly peels off.
-But paint manufacturers, having since learned that plastic is a way of modern life, have developed special spray paints that lay down smoother, stick well, and resist peeling.
+But paint manufacturers, having since learned that plastic is a way of modern life, have developed special spray paints that lay down smoother, stick better, and resist peeling.
 Common purpose spray paints are still acceptable, but care must be taken to prepare the surface prior to painting.

-For the sake of convenience, you may wish to use a spray paint labeled as being specifically for plastics, like Krylon Fusion for Plastic or Rust-Oleum Specialty Paint for Plastic Spray.
+For the sake of convenience, you may wish to use a spray paint labeled as being specifically meant for plastics, like Krylon Fusion for Plastic or Rust-Oleum Specialty Paint for Plastic Spray.

 In many cases, though, you can use a general purpose spray paint, such as Krylon Paint + Primer or Rust-Oleum Universal Spray Paint.
-General purpose spray paints offer vastly far more color choices than do specialty plastic paints.
+General purpose spray paints offer far more color choices than do specialty plastic paints.
 Even though these general purpose paints are not prominently labeled as being for plastic, manufacturer specifications typically do state that they are suitable for plastics.

 Continue to 2 of 6 below.

 - Spray paint